Holland Park West

 Holland Park West is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-However, these state projections do not provide age category splits; therefore, AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
-Future population trends suggest lower quartile growth of national statistical areas, with Holland Park West expected to increase by 165 persons to reach a total population of approximately 7,011 by the year 2041, reflecting an overall increase of 2.3% over the 17-year period from 2024 to 2041.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections lack age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Future population trends anticipate lower quartile growth, with the area expected to increase by 165 persons to 2041, reflecting a total increase of 2.3% over the 17 years.

 Frequently Asked Questions - Population